CPUNexus/Tridora-CPU-mirror/doc/pascalprogramming.md

 The implementation also has the following properties:
 - file variables have the type _file_
 - the _open_ procedure has the file variable, the file name and the mode as parameters
-- _read_/_write_ do ASCII conversion on scalar variables, records and array are processed as binary
+- _read_/_write_ do ASCII conversion on scalar variables, records and arrays are processed as binary
 - enums and booleans are treated as integers
-- _readln_/_writeln_ operate as expected
+- _readln_/_writeln_ operate as expected, that is, they perform _read_/_write_ and then wait for/write a newline sequence
 - other file operations available are _eof_, _eoln_ and _seek_
 - for error handling there is a function _IOResult_
 - terminating the program without calling _close_ on open files will lose data